Building a Deal Flow Triage Agent for VCs with OpenClaw

 }

 Raw deck data isn’t enough for accurate scoring.
-Founders round up ARR, omit churn metrics, and describe their market size creatively.
-The enrichment skill cross-references extracted data against Crunchbase and PitchBook.
+Founders round up ARR, omit churn metrics, describe their market size creatively, and occasionally exaggerate team size.
+The enrichment skill cross-references extracted data against Crunchbase and PitchBook to verify or flag discrepancies.

 skills: